 Many people are confused by the surgical terminology, ‘cosmetic’ versus ‘plastic’.
 Dr. Prendergast is an aesthetic, or ‘cosmetic’ surgeon, and thus Venus Medical is a solely aesthetic or cosmetic clinic.
 Cosmetic surgery and plastic surgery are closely related specialties, but it is important to understand that they are not the same.
 In terms of what cosmetic and plastic respectively set out to achieve in terms of results, we can envision cosmetic as lying further along the scale of what is deemed acceptable or ideal.

 Both cosmetic surgery and plastic surgery are rooted in creating improvements.
 However, cosmetic surgery, as practised at Venus Medical, focuses on enhancing appearance; symmetry, and proportion are the key goals.
 Patient’s bodies function normally before they undergo cosmetic intervention, thus the cosmetic procedures are all deemed elective, and not essential.

 The following are examples of procedures deemed strictly as cosmetic procedures:

 - Facial Contouring: Rhinoplasty, Chin, or Cheek Enhancement

 - Facial Rejuvenation: Facelift, Eyelid Lift, Neck Lift, Brow Lift

 - Body Contouring: Tummy Tuck, Liposuction, Gynecomastia Treatment

-- Skin Rejuvenation: Laser Resurfacing, Botox®, Filler Treatments
+- Skin Rejuvenation: Laser Resurfacing, Anti-wrinkle Injections, Filler Treatments

 Plastic surgery, in contrast, focuses on repairing defects to a normal level of function and appearance.
 Examples include burn repair surgery and breast reconstruction.